Why Business SMS is still so popular

 Business SMS service providers up and down the land are anxiously looking over their collective shoulders.

-Is there a new technology out there, waiting in the wings to kill off business SMS services once and for all?
+Is there a new technology out there, waiting in the wings to kill off business text messaging services once and for all?

 There are lots of alternatives to SMS that certainly make SMS look even more clunky and outdated than it already is but they all have one or two significant drawbacks that make them unusable by businesses.